gui-bonnis/machfiles/README.md

 Ideas
-Create a script to initiate git repo and start any new project using any template (test, ci/cd, code as infra, so on...) plus git ignore and commit it
+1) Create a script to initiate git repo and start any new project using any template (test, ci/cd, code as infra, so on...) plus git ignore and commit it

+2) create run default config for java prod mode and debug mode